Motivational enhancement therapy: Patients/Clients

 Addicts are one of the primary populations motivational enhancement therapy lends an aid to.
 The therapist works closely with the client to help create an inner willingness to fight their addiction.
 Unlike other therapy or counseling programs that offer a step-by-step process, MET focuses on creating an internally motivated change.
 A typical therapy session consists of an initial assessment, and two to four treatment sessions with the therapist.
-In the initial session, the therapist conducts a discussion about the client’s substance use.
+In the initial session, the therapist conducts a discussion about the client's substance use.
 They encourage the use of self-motivational statements through Motivational Interviewing.
 It is in this first session where a plan for change is established between the therapist and client.
 The following sessions are based around achieving that plan.
+Early research studies have indicated that psychedelics paired with MET can result in increased levels of abstinence, and the decrease of relapse and heavy drinking days.
+Further experimentation with the combining of psychedelics and MET could provide additional support for individuals struggling with alcoholism.

 MET has become increasingly effective.
 As it is rooted in the idea of self-motivation, those who seek help genuinely want it.
 It is also known by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) to be one of the most cost-effective methods available.